CarlosAMolina/workWithUrls/README.md

 **Open all paths**

+To open all the paths of the given URLs, the option 'Open all paths' in the configuration menu must be activated.

 Example.
 With the following URLs:
 https://github.com/CarlosAMolina
 www.example.com/a/b/

-The add-on opens these URLs in new tabs:
+The add-on will open these URLs in new tabs:
 https://github.com/CarlosAMolina
 https://github.com
 http://www.example.com/a/b